Why Nonprofits Fail — Even When They’re Well-Funded

 6. Founder-Centric Leadership

 Sometimes a nonprofit is started by an individual driven by a personal experience — the loss of a loved one to a disease or social problem, for example.
-While this kind of personal passion can indeed inspire a whole movement, it becomes a liability for the nonprofit when that individual tries to fill too many roles.
+While this kind of personal passion can indeed inspire a whole movement, it becomes a liability for the nonprofit when that individual tries to fill too many roles or doesn't recognize when it's time to step aside.
 Often, roles like CEO, chairman of the board, and director of development require a dispassionate perspective.
 They also require skill sets the founder may not have.

 A passionate founder most definitely plays an important role in the success of a nonprofit.
-But as the organization grows there are other important roles that require a less emotional, more data-driven perspective.
+But there is a natural lifecycle to a founder's involvement.
+As the organization grows, important roles once played by the founder may require a less emotional, more data-driven perspective.
 Make sure each role in your organization is filled by the person who can do it best.

 7. Not Collaborating with Other Organizations